metridoc/metridoc-grails-ezproxy/README.md

 cd metridoc-grails-ezproxy
 ```

+To download grails and the project dependencies, run `./grailsw --refresh-dependencies compile`.
+If you haven't used
+a metridoc project, this could take quite a bit of time.
+Subsequant calls should be much faster.

 There are 4 available jobs

 *  `processEzHosts` - processes all unique host names based on ezproxy id